From £67,1289

 If Porsche’s intention with this comprehensive update was to keep the Cayenne in a holding pattern at the sharp end of the class until the latter part of this decade, it can congratulate itself on a job well done.

-Design changes are light-touch but, 20 years into its existence, the big Porsche seems to have found an aesthetic that doesn’t automatically repel people, so there was no reason to change anything dramatically.
+Design changes are light-touch but, 20 years into its existence, the big Porsche seems to have found an aesthetic that doesn’t automatically repel critics but that keeps patrons happy, so there was no reason to change anything dramatically.

 Most of all, the driving experience still sets the bar.
-Certain alternatives ride more sweetly than the Cayenne but few are as quietly likeable and interesting to those of an Autocar mindset.
-The reappearance of an understated and effective V8 in a comparatively affordable derivative should also be applauded.
+Certain luxury SUVs alternatives ride more sweetly than the Cayenne, but few are as appealing and interesting to drive to those with keener sporting tastes.
+The reappearance of an understated and effective V8 in the comparatively affordable S derivative should be applauded; and the way the GTS adds sporting flavour and dynamic edge to that car's recipe is very effective indeed.

-If you have been waiting for an uncomplicated, enjoyable SUV to keep forever, this is it.
+If you have been waiting for an uncomplicated, relatively traditional but really enjoyable luxury SUV to go all in on and keep forever, this may be it.

 Richard Lane